stevenpawley/Pyspatialml/docs/mlworkflow.rst

 Next we can train a logistic regression classifier:
 ::

-    # Next we can train a logistic regression classifier:
     from sklearn.linear_model import LogisticRegressionCV
     from sklearn.preprocessing import StandardScaler
     from sklearn.pipeline import Pipeline
     from sklearn.model_selection import cross_validate

-    # define the classifier with standardization of the input features
-    # in a pipeline
+    # define the classifier with standardization of the input features in a pipeline
     lr = Pipeline(
         [('scaling', StandardScaler()),
          ('classifier', LogisticRegressionCV(n_jobs=-1))])